All Flashcards

 Define 'dominant key'.

-The key a perfect fifth above the tonic.
+A perfect fifth away from the tonic.

 Define 'subdominant key'.